finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 **postcss-preset-env** also enabled **autoprefix** by default, so as we writing our CSS, we don't have to worry about manually add vendor prefix.
 Awesome right?

-Now, let's add to our project:
+Now, let's add it to our project:

 ```bash
 # If you're using yarn